MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 ## Upload fails for documents and images in Form processing, Object detection models

-If documents or images fail to upload to your Form processing or Object detection models it might be caused for having Customer Managed Keys (CMK) enabled on your tenant.
-CMK is not supported in AI Builder as of today so you will need to opt-out of CMK to be able to train Form processing or Object detection models.
+If documents or images fail to upload to your form processing or object detection models, it could be because Customer Managed Keys (CMK) is enabled on your tenant.
+CMK is not currently supported in AI Builder.
+You have to opt-out of CMK to train form processing or object detection models.